167th Airlift Squadron: West Virginia Air National Guard

-The Air National Guard designated the State of West Virginia as the resident state for the fighter squadron.
-On 24 May 1946, Charleston's Kanawha Airport became the home base for the renamed 167th Fighter Squadron.
-The unit reactivated on 5 January 1947 and federally recognized effective 7 March 1947.
+The National Guard designated the State of West Virginia as the resident state for the fighter squadron.
+On 24 May 1946, Charleston's Kanawha County Airport became the home base for the renamed 167th Fighter Squadron.
+The unit reactivated on 5 January 1947 and was federally recognized effective 7 March 1947.
 The assigned strength: 19 officers and 35 airmen.
 Within six months, the unit attained full manning strength.
 Early aircraft included the T-6 Trainer, the F-47 Thunderbolt and the F-51 Mustang.
 The name, mission, size and even the site changed over the next 60 years, but the numbers "167" have remained constant with the West Virginia Air National Guard.

 On 10 October 1950, the unit and all personnel were sworn in for 21 months of active duty during the Korean War.
-Most personnel and all aircraft became part of the 123d Fighter-Bomber Wing, located at Godman AFB, Kentucky.
+Most personnel and all aircraft became part of the 123d Fighter-Bomber Wing, located at Godman Air Force Base, Kentucky.
 Some members transferred to RAF Manston near London, England, flying F-84 Thunderjet aircraft.
-Other seasoned (experienced) pilots transferred to Far East Air Force for combat duty in the Korean War.
+Other seasoned (experienced) pilots transferred to Far East Air Forces for combat duty in the Korean War.

-Released from active duty on 9 July 1952, the 167th Fighter Interceptor Squadron returned to Charleston, West Virginia and the F-51 Mustang aircraft.
-The unit name changed to the 167th Fighter Bomber Squadron on 1 December 1952.
+Released from active duty on 9 July 1952, the 167th Fighter-Interceptor Squadron returned to Charleston, West Virginia and the F-51 Mustang aircraft.
+The unit name changed to the 167th Fighter-Bomber Squadron on 1 December 1952.

 Because of limitations at Kanawha Airport at that time, that could not accommodate jet aircraft, a search for a new home in West Virginia began.
 Two sites considered were Beckley and Martinsburg.
 The cost of improvements at Beckley came to $5,978,000 and for Martinsburg $3,093,000.
 Though Beckley campaigned hard, Martinsburg received approval as the new site on 21 September 1955.
 Martinsburg had to raise funds to purchase the 200 acres needed to expand the runway.
 Two hundred citizens signed notes, totaling over $160,000, to guarantee sufficient money for buying the land until a bond issue could be voted on by the citizens.
 The official move came on 3 December 1955, when the 167th left Charleston and opened on 4 December 1955 at Martinsburg.
 Shortly thereafter, equipment moved to the new site and active recruiting commenced to achieve full authorized personnel strength.

 New construction and the increase of manpower continued in 1956.
 The aircraft assigned included the F-51 Mustang, T-6 Trainer, and a C-47 Skytrain.
 The immediate need became to recruit 70 airmen and 10 officers.
 By 1956, manning grew to a strength of 399 airmen and 44 officers.
-The 167th Fighter Interceptor Squadron dedicated its new facilities on 4 October 1958.
-On 10 November 1958, the unit became the 167th Tactical Fighter Squadron and a member of the Tactical Air Command.
+The 167th Squadron dedicated its new facilities on 4 October 1958.
+On 10 November 1958, the unit became the 167th Tactical Fighter Squadron.